 It’s very important to register for freshman orientation, which will be your student’s best opportunity to meet with an academic advisor on campus.
-Orientations are usually held over the summer, and colleges have worked hard to make them fun as well as informative by having student orientation leaders.
+Depending on the school, orientations are held over the summer or at move-in, and colleges work hard to make them fun as well as informative.

-Chances are they will have a chance to register for first-semester courses during orientation.
+Chances are your student will have a chance to register for first-semester courses during orientation.
 How do they choose?

 Simple: Begin with the end in mind.

 When choosing classes for a first semester, begin with a graduation plan.
 As in high school, find out which classes are needed to graduate, and which will meet the requirements for graduation in your student’s major.
 If they are undecided about a major or field of study, make sure the classes chosen can be used in multiple departments.

 Most colleges and universities require about 120 credit hours to graduate with a degree.
 If a student takes five three-credit courses, that’s 15 credit hours per semester and 30 credit hours a year, which translates into a four-year degree.
 And the college will want them to graduate in four years because the higher the percentage of four-year graduates, the higher the college is rated in a variety of rankings.

 What does it mean to take a three-credit or three-hour class?
 This literally means you get one credit or credit hour for each hour you spend in class each week.

 Therefore, a Monday-Wednesday-Friday class that meets for an hour will give three credit hours for the semester.
 Tuesday-Thursday classes typically meet for 90 minutes to reach three hours.
 If there’s a lab or a required discussion group, a course may provide four credit hours.

 Each hour of credit will also require out-of-class work.
 Yes, there’s homework in college; in fact, there's much more than in high school.
 For each hour spent in class, students will study two to three hours outside of class.